twopercentjazz/CSB340_PageReplacement/README.md

 # CSB340_PageReplacement Report
 This was a fun project (and like you mentioned) it had a lot in common with the CPU scheduler project, so I mimicked that project borrowing the structure (and a little of the code).
 I only wish I had a little more time to spend cleaning up my code but c'est la vie.

+For my implementation I was able to correctly calculate fault rates, and I included all the fault counts in my console output, but becaue the sizes of the reference strings varied I thought fault rate was a more descriptive value for analysis (to get a clearer picture of performance), so I also calculated all fault rates per algorithm (per configuration).
+I included some of my console output below because every time you run my program the results change because of the random numbers.
+To get a more accurate result I was going to run the experiment multiple times and compare an aggregate of the results but I ran out of time.
+Instead I calculated the averages of all algorithms per configuration to compare the different configurations against each other.

 <pre>
 Fault Rates:                                        Fault Rate Averages Per Configuration: